 Originally built during the reign of the Umayyad Caliphs (that correspond to the Islamic golden age in arts and architecture), the Dome of the Rock was constructed upon the Temple Mount, with the ‘rock’ on the site pertaining to the revered scene of the Prophet Mohammad’s Night Ride, when he supposedly ascended heaven to have an audience with God.

 Suffice it to say, Muslims consider the site sacred, with the ‘rock’ still being displayed inside the Qubbat As-Sakhrah shrine.
-On the other hand, people of the Jewish faith also consider the Temple Mount as a venerable site, due to its intrinsic connection with the fabled Solomon’s Temple (along with the evidenced Second Jewish Temple).
+On the other hand, Jewish people also consider the Temple Mount a venerable site, due to its intrinsic connection with the fabled Solomon’s Temple (along with the evidenced Second Jewish Temple).

 Now in terms of historical evidence for Solomon’s Temple, one major factor that has acted as a detriment relates to the political climate in Jerusalem.
 This ancient city had always dealt with complexity in terms of politics, and its historical record aptly makes it clear – since ancient times, Jerusalem had been besieged 23 times, attacked 52 times, changed hands (between ruling factions) 44 times, and had been destroyed and rebuilt twice!